pySourceSDK/ValveBSP/docs/source/quickstart.rst

 PyPI
 ~~~~
-Bsp-tools is available on the Python Package Index.
+ValveBSP is available on the Python Package Index.
 This makes installing it with pip as easy as:

 .. code-block:: bash

-   pip3 install bsptools
+   pip3 install valvebsp

 Git
 ~~~